Nick Senzel Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (149 total, 1.1 per game).
+- The Cardinals surrender the third-fewest home runs in baseball (151 total, 1.1 per game).

-- Rom gets the start for the Cardinals, his fourth of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts in 13 2/3 innings pitched.
+- The Cardinals are sending Thompson (4-5) out to make his sixth start of the season.
+He is 4-5 with a 3.91 ERA and 53 strikeouts through 46 2/3 innings pitched.

-- His last appearance was on Saturday against the Pittsburgh Pirates, when the left-hander went 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The left-hander last pitched on Sunday against the Pittsburgh Pirates, when he went seven innings, allowing three earned runs while giving up seven hits.

-- The 23-year-old has amassed a 7.24 ERA and 7.2 strikeouts per nine innings across three games this season, while giving up a batting average of .310 to his opponents.
+- The 25-year-old has put up an ERA of 3.91, with 10.4 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.